ben-vale/dotfiles-old/README.md

 I'll document this properly later, right now it's only intended for me.

 Wishlist: spend time messing around with Hyprland and Sway, those files are just the defaults right now.

+## arch_notes.md

+I started making notes on steps to (re)install Arch Linux ages ago and have been adding to them since.
+Again, I want them dumped somewhere public so I can get to them in the event I brick things (Evernote was ideal but this is cooler)